Wine Business 101

 Wine Economics

-Wine is one of the few products that can cost a few bucks per bottle or a few thousand retail.
-There are over two million wine brands available in the US.
-Internationally, over seven billion gallons of is produced annually.
+Wine prices range from a few dollars to several thousand per bottle.
+There are over two million wine brands in the US, and globally, more than seven billion gallons are produced annually.

 Wine Certification